AndreaAmico/AndreaAmico.github.io/_posts/2018/2018-11-22-neural_network_from_0.markdown

     return list(zip(*sorted(list(zip(*results)), key=lambda x: -x[0])))
 ```

-The function `plot_genome` plots the track and the
+The function `plot_genome` plots the track and the path chosen by the different genomes.
+The better is the result of the signle genome, the darker is its path color.

 ```python
 def plot_genome(genomes, top_barrier, bottom_barrier, network, alpha=0.5):